Clear, practical technology insights BSOD Code Lookup · Windows Error Code Lookup · Wi-Fi Troubleshooting · PC Troubleshooting Checklist

 11. WinDirStat

-On Windows 11, the Storage settings can help you manage the disk space on your computer, but it has some limitations as it can't tell you exactly which files are taking up the most space, and this is where the Windows Directory Statistics (WinDirStat) app comes in handy.
+On Windows 11, the Storage settings can help you manage the disk space on your computer, but it has some limitations as it cannot tell you exactly which files are taking up the most space, and this is where the Windows Directory Statistics (WinDirStat) app comes in handy.

 WinDirStart is a free tool that lets you determine how much space each file and folder takes up on your computer.
 It does this by scanning your entire drive and generating an easy-to-read graphical report, making it easy to find content that can be deleted to free up space.